A new engineering theory describing oblique free surface impact by flexible plates: Experimental validation

 The $L_2$ relative error norms in impact forces and plate deformations of this last set of FSI validation tests are presented in Table \ref{val3_error}.
-The $L_2$ error norms in impact forces among the three plates fall within the range of $\left[0.189, 0.348\right]$, with a median of 0.292 and a mean of 0.277.
-The $L_2$ error norms in displacements among the three plates have the range $\left[0.091, 0.670\right]$, with a median of 0.270 and a mean of 0.313.
+The $L_2$ error norms in impact forces among the three plates fall within the interval $\left[0.189, 0.348\right]$, with a median of 0.292 and a mean of 0.277.
+The $L_2$ error norms in displacements among the three plates occur within the interval $\left[0.091, 0.670\right]$, with a median of 0.270 and a mean of 0.313.
 Similar to the second set of FSI validation tests, it is observed that lower $W_n$ leads to higher $L_2$ errors.

-Figure \ref{W0p889} and \ref{W0p296} provide snapshots of the slamming events for $W_n = $ 0.875 and 0.292 within the interval $dz/Z=[0.7, 1]$, as well as the corresponding pressure distributions on the plate; to better understand the discrepancy in force behaviors in Figure \ref{UW0}.
-As the plate is submerged into the water, it experiences a highly concentrated pressure at the spray root (\textit{i.e.} the intersection point between the water free surface and the plate); the concentrated pressure is represented by red within the pressure distribution contour in Figure \ref{W0p889}e and d.
+Figure \ref{W0p889} and \ref{W0p296} provide snapshots of the slamming events for $W_n = $ 0.875~m/s and 0.292~m/s within the interval $dz/Z=[0.7, 1]$, as well as the corresponding pressure distributions on the plate; to better understand the discrepancy in force behaviors in Figure \ref{UW0}.
+As the plate is submerged into the water, it experiences a highly concentrated pressure at the spray root (\textit{i.e.,} the intersection point between the water free surface and the plate); the concentrated pressure is represented by red within the pressure distribution contour in Figure \ref{W0p889}e and f.
 As shown in Figure \ref{W0p889}f, this highly concentrated pressure leaves the plate at $dz/Z=0.8$, as the spray root passes the leading edge of the plate.
-Once the high pressure leaves the plate, the fluid pressure on the plate is substantially reduced; thus leading to force unloading in the case $W_n = 0.875$.
+Once the high pressure leaves the plate, the fluid pressure on the plate is substantially reduced; thus leading to force unloading in the case $W_n = 0.875$~m/s.

-Contrasting to the $W_n = 0.875$ case, the $W_n = 0.292$ case displays a different fluid behavior, as shown in Figure \ref{W0p296}.
-Since the downward velocity in $W_n = 0.292$ is much lower, the impact resulting from the plate entering the water free surface does not generate enough of the momentum for the water to splash away from the trailing edge.
+Contrasting to the $W_n = 0.875$~m/s case, the $W_n = 0.292$~m/s case displays a different fluid behavior, as shown in Figure \ref{W0p296}.
+Since the downward velocity in $W_n = 0.292$~m/s is much lower, the impact resulting from the plate entering the water free surface does not generate enough of the momentum for the water to splash away from the trailing edge.
 Rather, the water from trailing edge splashes over onto the plate as shown in Figure \ref{W0p296}a to d.
 The water splash over induces a second pressure source onto the plate; this time counteracting the slamming pressure.
-As a result, force unloading is offset by the second high pressure impact in the $W_n~292$ case.
+As a result, force unloading is offset by the second high pressure impact in the $W_n=0.292~m/s$ case.